Top 10 Hardest Sounds to Make in Languages

 14 (ړ) R in Pashto The ړ sound in Pashto is a voiced retroflex flap, produced by quickly flicking the tip of the tongue against the hard palate.
 This sound is similar to the rolled R in some Indian languages and is unique to the Pashto phonetic system.

-The 'R' is very very hard to pronounce I can't even do it because you have get whole tongue curl back then you have to quickly flaps down.
+The 'R' is very, very hard to pronounce.
+I can't even do it because you have to curl your whole tongue back and then quickly flap it down.

 15 ع in Arabic The ع sound in Arabic is a voiced pharyngeal fricative, produced by constricting the airflow in the pharynx (the back of the throat).
 This sound is unique to Semitic languages like Arabic and is often challenging for non-native speakers to pronounce.